civicrm/civicrm-user-guide/docs/email/mass-mailings-using-civimail.md

 Once you have defined all aspects of your mailing click on **Next >** (lower left) to advance to:

+Prior to CiviCRM version 5.27 Tracking options were turned on by default when creating a new mailing.
+From CiviCRM 5.27 onwards there is now a new setting at Administer -> CiviMail -> CiviMail Component Settings which will allow you to choose whether the Click Through or the Open tracking or both are turned on by default or not.

 **Step 2: Review and Schedule**

 ![CiviMail Review and Schedule screen](../img/civimail-review-and-scheduling.png)